 Now, let’s discuss the choice of framework for the web app converting process.
 In fact, if you already have your own web application, you can convert it with the Cordova framework to get a mobile app.

-However, as practice has shown, the only way to get a great mobile solution from your web app without cutting any corners is to build it from scratch, i.e. rewrite the code for the application, taking into account all the nuances of development for mobile platforms.
+However, as our Android/iOS development agency’s practice shows, the only way to get a great mobile solution from your web app without cutting any corners is to build it from scratch, i.e. rewrite the code for the application, taking into account all the nuances of development for mobile platforms.

 But how can you do that effectively on a budget?
 One of the most suitable ways to do this is by using the Xamarin platform, which allows users to create cross-platform solutions that are in no way inferior to native ones.